 - Blended Learning

 - Standards-based instruction

 - Analyzing data for strengths and weaknesses

 - Planning relevant instruction

-- Writing strategies (6 + 1 Writing Strategies)
+- Writing strategies

-- Georgia Standards of Excellence (GSE) (Deconstructing the Standards)
+- Georgia Standards of Excellence (GSE)

 - Grading Principles and Practices

-- Increasing Rigor, Relevance, and Relationship building in the classroom

-- Improving quality conversations

-- Guided reading in small groups

-3. Schoolwide Plan Development: Sec.
+3. School-wide Plan Development: Sec.
 1114(b)(1-5)

-- Is developed during a 1-year period, unless the school is operating a schoolwide program on the day before the date of the enactment of the Every Student Succeeds Act, in which case such school may continue to operate such program, but shall develop amendments to its existing plan during the first year of assistance after that date to reflect the provisions of this section; - Is developed with the involvement of parents and other members of the community to be served and individuals who will carry out such plan, including teachers, principals, other school leaders, paraprofessionals present in the school, administrators (including administrators of programs described in other parts of this title), the local educational agency, to the extent feasible, tribes and tribal organization present in the community, and, if appropriate, specialized instructional support personnel, technical assistance providers, school staff, if the plan relates to a secondary school, students, and other individuals determined by the school; - Remains in effect for the duration of the school's participation under this part, except that the plan and its implementation shall be regularly monitored and revised as necessary based on student needs to ensure that all students are provided opportunities to meet the challenging State academic standards; - Is available to the local educational agency, parents, and the public, and the information contained in such plan shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.
+Is developed during a 1-year period, unless the school is operating a school-wide program on the day before the date of the enactment of Every Student Succeeds Act, in which case such school may continue to operate such program, but shall develop amendments to its existing plan during the first year of assistance after that date to reflect the provisions of this section;

+- Is developed with the involvement of parents and other members of the community to be served and individuals who will carry out such plan, including teachers, principals, other school leaders, paraprofessionals present in the school, administrators (including administrators of programs described in other parts of this title), the local educational agency, to the extent feasible, tribes and tribal organization present in the community, and, if appropriate, specialized instructional support personnel, technical assistance providers, school staff, if the plan relates to a secondary school, students, and other individuals determined by the school; - Remains in effect for the duration of the school's participation under this part, except that the plan and its implementation shall be regularly monitored and revised as necessary based on student needs to ensure that all students are provided opportunities to meet the challenging State academic standards; - Is available to the local educational agency, parents, and the public, and the information contained in such plan shall be in an understandable and uniform format and, to the extent practicable, provided in a language that the parents can understand.

 We have involved faculty, staff, parents, and community members in the planning, review, and implementation of the comprehensive school-wide program plan through the involvement of our Local School Governance Team.
 The LSGT also reviewed and endorsed the final plan.
-The plan is a working document that will be monitored at a minimum twice a month and consistently throughout the year.
+The plan is a working document that will be monitored at least twice a month and consistently throughout the year.
 Revisions will be made as needed.

-Lakeview Academy has developed a school compact with parents, teachers, and students that include those things of particular importance to the academic improvement of students such as: communicating with the child's teacher on a regular basis, providing a home environment that encourages the child to learn, supporting the school in developing positive behaviors (PBIS), staying aware of what the child is learning, and making sure that the child completes homework assignments and prepares for high stakes testing.
+Midway Hills Academy has developed a school compact with parents, teachers, and students that include those things of particular importance to the academic improvement of students, such as: communicating with the child's teacher regularly, providing a home environment that encourages the child to learn, supporting the school in developing positive behaviors (PBIS), staying aware of what the child is learning, and making sure that the child completes homework assignments and prepares for high stakes testing.

-Both the schoolwide plan and the compacts are available on our school website and printed copies available in our Parent and Family Engagement Resource Center.
+Both the schoolwide plan and the compacts are available on our school website, and printed copies are available in our Parent and Family Engagement Resource Center.